 Quotes from past participants -

 "I love the mentoring program!
 I've been hooked up with a fantastic woman who I've met with regularly, and it definitely helps me feel like I'm part of the community."

 "[My mentor’s] office has been my safe space on campus.
 A place that I feel safe to be vulnerable, express my ideas, doubts, worries, hopes and dreams.
 I don't feel the pressure to have it all figured out, because she has taught me that its completely alright to figure things out as you go along.
 That is what being a scholar and researcher is all about!"

 "The conversations in our mentoring group gave us a glimpse into what it is like to be a professional in academia.
 I liked that the mentees were at different stages in their PhD programs."

 "[My mentor] has gone above and beyond everything I hoped for in a mentor when I joined this program.
 After my year with her, I feel much better informed about the career paths available to me following graduation, and I am more confident in my ability to reach these positions."

 We would love to have more alumni mentors working in STEM fields in the Boston Area as well as faculty mentors!

-If you are a Harvard female faculty member OR Harvard science or engineering alumna living in the Boston area and working outside academia and are interested in mentoring female graduate students, please join us by contacting us at email@example.com!
+If you are a faculty member or PhD working in industry living in the Boston area AND are interested in mentoring female graduate students, please join us by contacting us at email@example.com!